wsunshine/datasciencecoursera/get_and _cleandata/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-1. Merges the training and the test sets to create one data set.
+merges the training and the test sets to create one data set.
 	The experiments have been carried out with a group of 30 volunteers.Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING), wearing a smartphone on the waist.
 Using its embedded accelerometer and gyroscope, there captured 3-axial linear acceleration and 3-axial angular velocity.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 This part of project is to merges the training and the test sets to create one complete data set.

 	According the README.txt, the data is included in the following